-The organisation and delivery of postgraduate training is the statutory responsibility of the General Medical Council (GMC) which devolves responsibility for the local organisation and delivery of training to the deaneries.
-Each deanery oversees a "School of Medicine" which is comprised of the regional Specialty Training Committees (STCs) in each medical specialty.
-Responsibility for the organisation and delivery of specialty training in Nuclear Medicine in each deanery is, therefore, the remit of the regional Nuclear Medicine STC.
-Each STC has a Training Programme Director who coordinates the training programme in the specialty.
+The organisation and delivery of postgraduate training is the statutory responsibility of the General Medical Council (GMC) which devolves responsibility for the local organisation and delivery of training to Local Education and Training Boards (LETBs).
+Nuclear Medicine Training pan London (including KSS programmes) is currently managed by UCL Partners.
+Training Programmes external to London are managed by the local LETBs.
+The Nuclear Medicine Training Programme Management Committee (TPMC) provides oversight of Nuclear Medicine Training nationally, includes representatives of the various Training Programmes and maintains a reporting line to the School of Medicine hosted by Health Education South London (formerly known as London Deanery).
+One or more National Training Programme Directors coordinate the training programme in the specialty.
+Health Education South London is responsible for coordinating and administering national processes for the specialty including recruitment, ARCP Panels and management of trainees in difficulty.

 The sequence of training should ensure appropriate progression in experience and responsibility.
 The training to be provided at each training site is defined to ensure that, during the programme, the entire curriculum is covered and also that unnecessary duplication and educationally unrewarding experiences are avoided.
+However, the sequence of training should ideally be flexible enough to allow the trainee to develop a special interest.
+It is foreseen that in the first 3 years training will primary be within the School of Radiology and then the latter 3 years within the School of Medicine.